apache/spark/docs/configuration.md

   <td><code>spark.ui.custom.driver.log.url</code></td>
   <td>(none)</td>
   <td>
-    Specifies custom spark driver log URL for supporting external log service instead of using cluster managers' application log URLs in Spark UI.
+    Specifies custom Spark driver log URL for supporting external log service instead of using cluster managers' application log URLs in Spark UI.
 Spark will support some path variables via patterns which can vary on cluster manager.
 Please check the documentation for your cluster manager to see which patterns are supported, if any. <p/>